Rubberverse/fluxer-selfhosted/README.md

 ## Should you run this?

+> [!NOTE]
+> Community fork fixes most of this so you can probably run it just fine.
+Can't promise that it won't explode suddenly if official builds release.

 Probably not.
 A lot of things are hardcoded in code so some silly things such as [timing out while uploading a file](https://github.com/fluxerapp/fluxer/issues/582) can occur.
 [SSO functionality is apparently also broken](https://github.com/fluxerapp/fluxer/issues/556). refactor repo changed a lot of things around but there are still critical bugs and issues with hardcoded values flying here 'n' there.
 Use de-federated Matrix in the meantime.

 ## Building the image